Glossary

 Entwertung: (Ger.) see: Cancellation.

-Entwurf: (Ger.) essays of proposed design for a stamp,
+Entwurf: (Ger.) essays of proposed design for a stamp, used by Austria.

 En uso: (Sp.) see: Current.